citta-lab/java/README.md

 Person bob = new Person(); // calling class without passing default values for Constructor and hence the Bob and 24 will be picked.
 Person tom = new Person("Tom", 45); //calls the second overloaded Constructor method in the class.
 ```
+So Constructor are called whenever the class object has been instantiated, however Constructor methods are not considered member of the class and will always have same name as the class without any return type.
+When we explicitly define a constructor with parameters then we have overwritten the default constructor ( the one with no parameters ).
+If we want to make use of the default constructor then we need to define that explicitly by defining the empty constructor.
+[Constructor Overloading in Java with examples](https://beginnersbook.com/2013/05/constructor-overloading/).